yuhangwang/ezRMSD/README.md

 Align and compute the RMSD between two structures with different/same number of residues.

+## Download
+The latest release can be downloaded from [here](https://github.com/yuhangwang/ezRMSD/releases/download/0.1.0/rmsd-app-0.1.0.zip).

 ## Feature
 automatically find the common atoms between two structures